lbl-neutrino/larpixSlowControls/README.md

 cryo-control pi is used to monitor all controls other than the high-voltage/current supplied to test subjects.

-Instructions for logging into the cryo-control Raspberry Pi are in the file: DUNE ND Electronics Development/Control Monitors/Larpix/Larpix Control Credentials.
+Instructions for logging into the cryo-control Raspberry Pi are in the file: DUNE ND Electronics Development / Operations / Bldg 70/141 / 70/141 Credentials Database Dashboard Pi

 **Only one monitoring session should be launched at a time.** Check to see if a monitoring screen named larpix-control is already running: